Skip to main content

 • If omitted, the system will attempt normalized matching on your title

-• Run yarn build (must complete without errors)
+• Run yarn build (must complete without errors).
+The schema validator will reject unknown categories or properties.

 • Check that your project displays correctly